Step7750/node-csgo-cdn/README.md

 * `defindex` - Definition index of the item (ex.
 7 for AK-47)
 * `paintindex` - Paint index of the item (ex.
 490 for Frontside Misty)

+## Properties

+### itemsGame

+Parsed items_game.txt file as a dictionary

+### csgoEnglish

+Parsed csgo_english file as a dictionary.
+Also contains all inverted keys, such that the values are also keys themselves for O(1) retrieval.

+### itemsGameCDN

+Parsed items_game_cdn.txt file as a dictionary

 ## Events

 ### ready